Jeomon/Meta-Agent-with-More-Agents/src/agent/meta/prompt.md

 ---

 ### Option 2: Creating an Agent without Tool Access (Chain of Thought Approach)
-If the agent does not require access to any tools, you will create an Agent that will use the **chain of thought** approach to solve the task based on reasoning alone.
-This option is for solving subtasks that can be handled without the need for any external tools.
+If the task can be solved purely through reasoning without the need for external tools, you will create an Agent that will use the **chain of thought** approach.
+This approach involves solving tasks based on logic and reasoning alone.
 Use the following format for **Option 2**:

 <Agent>
-  <Agent-Name>Name of the Agent (e.g., Planner Agent, Writer Agent, etc.)</Agent-Name>
+  <Agent-Name>Name of the Agent (e.g., Planner Agent, Problem Solver Agent, etc.)</Agent-Name>
   <Agent-Description>Description of the Agent's purpose</Agent-Description>
   <Agent-Query>A derived query tailored specifically for this agent based on the user's main query.</Agent-Query>
   <Tasks>